 For employee surveys, a combination of online surveys for those with email addresses and paper surveys for those without email addresses may be recommended.
-For customer surveys and market research surveys, the minimum number needed in order to reach valid data from a representative sample, given the anticipated response rate for each methodology whether paper, online, or telephone is typically recommended.
+For customer surveys and market research surveys, the minimum number needed to reach valid data, given the anticipated response rate for each methodology whether paper, online, or telephone is typically recommended.

-The decision of whether or not to use paper surveys is a fairly easy one: Paper Surveys should only be used when necessary, regardless of the application.
-But when needed, NBRI Paper Surveys may be combined with online surveys and/or telephone surveys, provided in 35 different languages, barcoded for individual tracking, sent to individuals with postage-paid return envelopes, shipped in bulk to multiple locations, and much more!
+The decision of whether or not to use paper surveys is a fairly easy one: Paper surveys should only be used when necessary, regardless of the application.
+But when needed, NBRI paper surveys may be combined with online surveys and/or telephone surveys, barcoded for individual tracking, sent to individuals with postage-paid return envelopes, shipped in bulk to multiple locations, and much more!